 Knowing your hospital route is another important thing you should do before giving birth.
 Drive a couple of times with your partner and get familiar with the place and the neighborhood.
 Also, if your hospital offers hospital tours by all means take one, they will show you around labor and delivery floor and even show you, the room you will give birth in!

 12.Car seat at hand

 Since you will not be getting out of the hospital without a car seat, it’s safe to say to please have your baby’s car seat out of the box and ready to use.
 Whether you decide to already have it inside the car or next to your bed in your room, just be aware that you must have this important baby item ready.
 Do not forget it in the house, and if you need to buy one, now is the time!

 Some great car seat options:

-These are my tips on the 10 things to do before giving birth.
-I hope you found all of it very helpful and hopefully you will apply all if not most of it.
+I hope you found all of it very helpful.
 Being pregnant is an amazing experience and bringing home your baby is an amazing journey that you will embark once you are home.
-You do not need more stress in your life, so make sure you have my list of the 10 things you should do before giving birth at hand.
+You do not need more stress in your life, so make sure you have my list of the 12 things you should do before giving birth at hand.